extrafewlines/react-redux-typescript-boilarplate/README.md

 src
 |
 +-- /app/
-        +-- /components         # shared layout and UI components used across the entire application
+        +-- /components        # shared UI components used across the entire application
         |
         +-- /enums             # shared enums used across the entire application.
         |